dessertlab/generative-ai-cybersecurity/README.md

 5. **Calculate Similarity Metrics**:
     - In the main directory, run the script `output_similarity_metrics` to calculate the output similarity metrics between the model predictions (`output.out`) and the ground truth reference (`subset.out`):
       ```bash
-      python output_similarity_metrics.py
+      python output_similarity_metrics.py hypothesis_file
       ```
+      where `hypothesis_file` is the `results\output.out` file.

 Follow these steps to ensure that your generated outputs are correctly formatted and evaluated against the ground truth in `subset.out`.
+The metrics will be generated in the `results\output_metrics.txt` file.

 6. **Visualize Metric Variability**:
-    - Execute the script `boxplot_metrics.py` to visualize the variability of the metrics saved in the file `subset_output.txt`:
+    - Execute the script `boxplot_metrics.py` to visualize the variability of the metrics saved in the file `results\output_metrics.txt`:
       ```bash
       python boxplot_metrics.py
       ```